lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 ## Dataset

-The data generated in this project is available on GEO at [GSE246705](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?&acc=GSE246705)
+The sequencing data generated in this project is available on GEO at [GSE246705](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?&acc=GSE246705)

 ## Scripts